aselshall/pr/README.md

 ### Additional Notes
 - Incomplete Grades: Only in exceptional circumstances
-- Drop Deadlines: Refer to the academic calendar
+- Drop Deadlines: Refer to the [academic calendar](https://www.fgcu.edu/academics/academiccalendar/)
-- Grades Due: Tuesday, May 6, 2025

 ## Program Learning Outcomes
 The learning outcomes for the Master of Science in Engineering (MSE) Program are as follows.